-The GMW14201 specification is a rotational vibration measurement test implemented on inside and outside automotive rearview mirrors.
-It is designed to measure the rotational response of a mirror when subjected to vertical input vibration.
+GMW14201 specifies a rearview mirror performance test approved by General Motors Worldwide.
+It is a rotational vibration measurement test for inside and outside automotive rearview mirrors and measures the mirror’s rotational response when subjected to vertical input vibration.

 - RecorderVIEW waveform recording option

-- Three light-weight single-axis matched 100 mV/g accelerometers with low transverse sensitivity
+- Three (3) lightweight single-axis matched 100 mV/g accelerometers with low transverse sensitivity

-- A shaker with fixturing capable of running this specification
+- One (1) shaker with fixturing capable of running the specification

-If you are interested in running the GMW14201 specification with the recommended tools listed above, please contact Vibration Research Corporation’s sales department: 616-669-3028 or email@example.com
+If you are interested in running the GMW14201 specification with the recommended tools above, please contact Vibration Research Corporation’s sales department at email@example.com.